Revenue attribution is allocating customer payments to the various marketing channels and campaigns that contributed to generating the revenue.

-They make calls, they send emails.
+The salesperson makes calls.
+They send emails.
 Hopefully, they’ll have a conversation.

-The salesperson can either disqualify the Lead, send the lead back to Marketing for further nurturing — or they may consider it to be a Sales Qualified Lead or SQL.
+The salesperson can disqualify the Lead or send the Lead back to Marketing for further nurturing.
+But ideally, they’ll consider it a Sales Qualified Lead or SQL.

-If qualified by Sales, the next step is for the salesperson to press a Convert-type button.
+If Sales qualifies the person, the next step is for the salesperson to convert the Lead.

-In most CRM systems, when a Lead is converted by a salesperson, an Account, Contact, and Opportunity are all created at once.
+In most CRM systems, when a salesperson converts a Lead, an Account, Contact, and Opportunity are created simultaneously.